 - Qty.
 1 for the American Red Cross staff

-Physical Facilities must be consulted for the purpose of setting building utilities to appropriate levels (i.e. heat, air conditioning, etc.)
+Facilities Management must be consulted for the purpose of setting building utilities to appropriate levels (i.e. heat, air conditioning, etc.)

 The building emergency generator shall be inspected for appropriate level of fuel (if necessary) and functionally tested if practical.

 NIMS and Incident Command